Cecilia Reyes: The Five Lights

 After the events of Second Coming, Cecilia is partnered with Psylocke and sent to Mexico to locate the second of the Five Lights; the first mutants to manifest powers since M-Day.
-After sedating Gabriel, she informs his parents of what is transpiring and offers him help from the X-Men.
+After sedating Gabriel Cohuelo, she informs his parents of what is transpiring and offers him help from the X-Men.
 Psylocke comes to the room and explains that something has happened, Gabriel's manifesting speed powers caused him to move so fast he is invisible to the naked eye.
 Psylocke taps into Cecilia's powers to create a force field around his room so they would not lose him before Hope Summers could arrive to help.

 X-23

 Gambit and X-23 arrive in New York City following a lead from London.
 Gambit is injured, with his wounds reopening later on.
 They visit Cecilia at her apartment, and she agrees to give Gambit stitches, but is perturbed at being disturbed and admits she left Utopia to avoid such "stupidity".
 X-23 picks up the scents of her friends from NYX in the apartment, and asks where they are.
 Cecilia states that she gave them permission to stay there before she went to Utopia, but they were gone by the time she returned.
 X-23 leaves to pursue a lead, and the city is soon rocked by a mysterious earthquake.
 Cecilia and Gambit help rescue and treat quake victims.
 Cecilia then accompanies Gambit as he searches for X-23, eventually finding her recovering in the care of the Future Foundation.